segni-tafesse/ethio_agri_smart/lib/data/Okra.md

 3. Regular Maintenance: Throughout the growing season, keep a watchful eye on your okra plants.
 Remove any diseased, damaged, or yellowing leaves or pods as soon as you notice them.
 Regularly harvesting mature pods can also be considered a form of pruning, as it encourages continual production.
 # Crop Distance
+To optimize production and allow adequate spacing for healthy growth, it is recommended to provide sufficient distance between okra plants.
+Here's a general guideline for spacing okra plants:

+1. Row spacing: Leave approximately 2 to 3 feet (60 to 90 centimeters) of space between rows.
+This spacing allows for easy access, airflow, and sunlight penetration.

+2. Plant spacing: Within each row, space the okra plants approximately 12 to 18 inches (30 to 45 centimeters) apart.
+This spacing provides enough room for the plants to develop and spread out without overcrowding.